Xilinx/Vitis_Libraries/docs/src/guide/group_aggr/group_aggr.rst

 .. image:: /images/group_aggr.png
    :alt: Static ALU Block Structure
-   :width: 85%
    :align: center

-Group aggregate is similar like the pritimive aggregate, but categorized the input items by group key.
+Group aggregate is similar like the primitive aggregate, but categorized the input items by group key.
 For each group key, an normal aggregate is performed.

 The classification process of the group by is done by Sort.
 Therefore, this group-aggregate primitive is actually the block that connected after a sort primitive.
 In other words, the input streams of this primitive is already sorted by group-by key.